JThh/Handy-Tools-for-Social-Science-Research/README.md

 I welcome contributors (especially social science researchers) to give advice or contribute codes.

-I am working on modularizing the codes and designing the interfaces; do star the project and check out the progress!
-(Hope I can at least half-finish it before recess ends)
+I am working on modularizing the codes and designing the interfaces; **do star :star: the project and check out the progress!** (Hope I can at least half-finish it before recess week ends)

 ## Categories